codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 If you've finished all of the above why not think about some of the following ideas:

+* Disable the button when the counter reaches, say, 10. so the number can't get larger.

-* make a new button that decreases the button.
+* make a new button that decreases the count.
 Can you turn it into a two player game?

 * make the background change after a set amount of clicks?
 How about creating an array of colours to change every set interval e.g. after 5 taps.